raspberrypilearning/getting-started-with-the-sense-hat/README.md

 ![](cover.png)

-The Sense HAT is an addon board for the Raspberry Pi which allows you to sense a range of inputs and do creative things with them, including displaying information using the LED matrix.
+The Sense HAT is an add-on board for the Raspberry Pi which allows you to sense a range of inputs and do creative things with them, including displaying information using the LED matrix.
 This activity will help you start using the sensors and LEDs in your projects.

 ## Requirements